 Every April, every year it is IBS Awareness Month worldwide.
 This year I am going to be personally involved supporting IBS Awareness Month 2017 by providing advice on the talkhealth online clinic on bowel issues & IBS 2017 along with several other medical experts.
 We will be available to answer questions on issues surrounding bowel incontinence, bowel … More Supporting IBS Awareness Month

-One aspect of the low FODMAP diet that requires a fair amount of preparation is snacking.
-This is because it is that much harder to buy things out and about which don’t contain wheat, problem fruit and vegetables, flavourings etc. For example in the hospital I work in we are very fortunate to have a … More Low FODMAP Fruity Flapjacks
+(Updated December 2017) by Lee Martin MSc RD One aspect of the low FODMAP diet that requires a fair amount of preparation is snacking.
+This is because it is that much harder to buy things out and about which don’t contain wheat, problem fruit and vegetables, flavourings etc. For example in the hospital I work … More Low FODMAP Fruity Flapjacks

 We spent a little over 3 weeks in Vietnam, travelling north to south from Hanoi all the way to Ho Chi Minh City.
 We absolutely loved Vietnam, being so diverse with so much to do, really low prices, friendly people and the most delicious food.
 Much like when we were travelling in Thailand, Laos and … More How to travel on a low FODMAP diet in Vietnam

 Gastrointestinal complaints are extremely common in children, from mild bloating and discomfort to chronic constipation or diarrhoea, reflux and pain.
 The reasons behind these symptoms can be straightforward to diagnose and treat with dietary changes and sometimes with the use of medications.
 Most obvious to diagnose are symptoms which arise with a clear trigger, for … More Should we really be putting children on the low FODMAP diet?